 Best mobile hotspots in 2025

-Although many of the best cell phone plans can allow you to use your phone to act as a hotspot in a pinch, using a dedicated mobile hotspot offers a much more reliable and consistent connection.
-This prevents interruptions from everyday tasks, like making phone calls, sending emails, catching up on Slack or Twitter, and other phone activities, ensuring you get uninterrupted internet access.
+And while many of the best cell phone plans can allow you to use your phone to act as a hotspot in a pinch, you’re essentially draining your phone even faster by using it — causing its battery to deplete much faster, not to mention causing it to get toasty in the process.
+On top of that, this function interrupts everyday tasks, like making phone calls, sending emails, catching up on Slack or Twitter, and other phone activities.

 Here's a closer look at the best options for a mobile hotspot.